-After many years of hearing about this magical place called Ängsbacka in the centre of Sweden, it was time to see what all the hype was about.
+After many years of hearing about a magical place called Ängsbacka in Sweden, it was time to see what all the hype was about.
 To experience, or at-least witness, some of the heart warming things that I had heard.
 As someone who’s interested and wanting to learn more about myself and the spiritual world in general, it was time for a trip to the country.
-To witness this with my own two eyes!
+To witness it with my own two eyes!

 So I dived in head first, and volunteered at the community Cafe for the summer festival period.
 The busiest time at the site, with all sorts of interesting workshops and activities to attend.
-At the peak during there are over 1,200 people on what is a fairly small site.
+At its peak, there are over 1,200 people on what is a fairly small site.

-Now, I am home.
+Now I am home.
 Sitting in front of the keyboard thinking where to start.
 Because that is just it.
-During the 3 weeks I spent at the site, there were enough moments, experiences and general interactions to write a full on novel.
-One that would not fit in either factual or fiction sections at the local library.
-It would have its own shelf, labelled ‘That s*#t be whack!’.
+During the 6 weeks I spent at the site, there were enough moments, experiences and general interactions to write a full blown novel.
+But I have nor the time nor the skills to convey such profound experiences to you, the reader.
+So I’ll stay high level.

 The community is alive

 On arriving day 1 at the site, I constantly found myself internally guffawing at some of the cheesy and unnaturally intense encounters that seemed to be everywhere.
-Par example, rather than clapping after someone has performed, you rub your hands together, to charge the love, and then whilst going ‘sssshhhhh’ you wiggle the tips of your fingers at the person.
-Called a ‘Love Shower’, every part of my city boy upbringing wanted to laugh out load, and call them all dorks.
+Par example, rather than clapping or applauding, you rub your hands together, to charge the love, and then whilst going ‘sssshhhhh’ you wiggle the tips of your fingers at the person.
+Called a ‘Love Shower’, every part of me wanted to laugh out load.
 But I stayed politely quiet, as you do.

 You may very well feel the same way as I did.
 But I can tell you now, cut to day 2, and I was love showering the heck out of people.
 I was getting friction burns on my palms from charging so much love.
 And the beautiful thing is I wanted to.
 And I would put money on it, that you would too!